What is whole life insurance?

 A beneficiary is the person or other party designated to receive death benefit proceeds upon the death of the annuitant/insured prior to the annuitant commencement date.
 The beneficiary is named when a policy is taken out and can be changed at the request of the policy owner.
 A contingent beneficiary is the party designated to receive death benefit proceeds if the primary beneficiary should die before the annuitant.

 In order to change the beneficiary of a policy, the current policy owner must complete a form and return it to the Service Center.

 What is income tax withholding?

-Under the tax law, certain distributions from life insurance policies result in taxable income to the policyowner.
-If a distribution is taxable, the amount the policyowner is taxed on is limited to the “gain” in the policy, which generally equals the policy’s cash surrender value less the premiums paid.
-The following distributions and other transactions may result in taxable income to the policyowner: partial withdrawals, policy surrenders and lapses, and certain dividends.
-In addition, loans from policies that have been classified as “modified endowment contracts” may result in taxable income and a 10% penalty tax to the policyowner.
+Under the tax law, certain distributions from life insurance policies result in taxable income to the policy owner.
+If a distribution is taxable, the amount on which the policy owner is taxed is limited to the “gain” in the policy, which generally equals the policy’s cash surrender value less the premiums paid.
+The following distributions and other transactions may result in taxable income to the policy owner: partial withdrawals, policy surrenders and lapses, and certain dividends.
+In addition, loans from policies that have been classified as “modified endowment contracts” may result in taxable income and a 10% penalty tax to the policy owner.